docs4class/data/_book/01-starwars.md

 ::: {.rmdnote}

-> **Which homeworlds have the greatest number of individuals with BMI’s greater than the average for each homework?**
+> **Sample Question:  Which homeworlds have the greatest number of individuals with BMI’s greater than the average for each homework?**

 :::